terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Requirements

-If you are using `jenkins_bootstrap`, please see the [README](./modules/jenkins-agent/README.md) for the requirements.

-## Instructions

-If you are using `jenkins_bootstrap`, please follow the instructions on how to run the bootstrap step with the `jenkins_bootstrap` sub-module described in the [README](./modules/jenkins-agent/README.md), which include implementing VPN, configuring your Jenkins Master among other steps.

 ### Software

 - [gcloud sdk](https://cloud.google.com/sdk/install) >= 206.0.0
 - [Terraform](https://www.terraform.io/downloads.html) = 0.12.24
     - The scripts in this codebase use Terraform v0.12.24.
-You must use the same version in the manual steps to avoid [Terraform State Snapshot Lock](https://github.com/hashicorp/terraform/issues/23290) errors caused by differences in terraform versions.
+You should use the same version in the manual steps during 0-bootstrap to avoid possible  [Terraform State Snapshot Lock](https://github.com/hashicorp/terraform/issues/23290) errors caused by differences in terraform versions.